V-Le/OpenVAS-Scanning-Lab/readme.md

 - After Windows 10 is installed, go through basic setup
 	- Click *Yes > Yes > Skip second keyboard layout > Set up for personal use > Next > Offline account > Limited experience*
 	- Go through the next few screens of setting up your Username, Password, and security questions.
+		- Take note of your Username and Password as this will required later for OpenVAS to do a credentialed scan
 	- Click *Not now > Accept > Skip > Not now*
 - After you get past all the menus, you can shutdown the Windows10 VM
 	- Click on *Start > Power > Shutdown*